daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ### Intro

 Consider a partnership restructuring its assets into majority ownerships among N partners, who previously shared M assets unevenly (debt + value).
-This distribution directly reflected the partners' differing ownership stakes in the business.
-Here, I aimed to re-distribute the assets into majority ownerships without altering the partnership, minimizing potential restructuring taxes levied if the asset ownerships changed significantly between partners.
+The asset structure directly reflects the partners' differing ownership stakes in the business.
+Here, I aimed to re-distribute the assets into majority ownerships without altering the partnership stakes, minimizing potential restructuring taxes levied if the asset ownerships changed significantly between partners.

 In application, I used a Markov model to exhaustively search for solutions to a three partner vs. eleven asset case, testing over 200 million potential restructuring states in Python.
 The optimal solution incurred a 2.9mm cumulative stake change against 159mm in total business assets, an acceptably small magnitude of change (<2%) that allows the client to effectively avoid significant restructuring taxes.